Sato hyperfunctions via relative Dolbeault cohomology

 In Section {\ref{sec:hyperforms}}, we first express hyperfunctions via relative Dolbeault cohomology and describe some basic operations such as differentiation and multiplication by real analytic functions.
 In fact we work more generally on hyperforms, which have been traditionally referred to as forms with hyperfunction coefficients.
 Then we study the integration of hyperforms and establish the duality theorem of Martineau in our settings.
 We also give some examples related to Dirac's delta function.
 We note that the theory of integration on \v{C}ech-de~Rham cohomology directly descends to the integration theory on relative Dolbeault cohomology and in turn to the integration theory of hyperforms.
 The duality paring that appears in the theorem of Martineau is explicitly expressed in this context.

-Several important morphisms in the space of hyperfunctions, for example, the boundary value morphism, the integration morphism along fibers are studied in Section~{\ref{sec:morphisms}}.
-We first discuss the embedding of real analytic \fcn s into the space of hyper\fcn s as a special case of the boundary value morphism.
-Particularly noteworthy is that the canonical morphism from the relative de~Rham cohomology to the relative Dolbeault cohomology, which is induced by the projection of a $q$-form to its $(0,q)$-component, is effectively used in the construction of the boundary value morphism.
-Also the Thom class in the relative de~Rham cohomology plays an essential role in this scene of interaction of topology and analysis, in particular, combined with the above projection, it is used to give an explicit embedding morphism of real analytic functions into the space of hyper\fcn s (Corollary~\ref{propemb}).
+Several important morphisms in the hyperfunction theory are studied in Section~{\ref{sec:morphisms}}.
+We first discuss the embedding of real analytic \fcn s into the space of hyper\fcn s.
+Particularly noteworthy here is that the canonical morphism from the relative de~Rham cohomology to the relative Dolbeault cohomology, which is induced from the projection of a $q$-form to its $(0,q)$-component, is effectively used in the construction of the embedding morphism.
+Also the Thom class in the relative de~Rham cohomology plays an essential role in this scene of interaction of topology and analysis, in particular, combined with the above projection, it is used to give an explicit expression of the embedding morphism (Corollary~\ref{propemb}).
+We then generalize this to the construction of the boundary value morphism, by which we may regard a holomorphic function on an open edge along $M$ as a hyperfunction.
+The essential idea here is that we may ``confine'' the Thom class in the edge under a suitable condition.
 We also give an interpretation of the microlocal analyticity in our language (Proposition~\ref{prop:equiv-ss}).
-Such operations as the external product of hyperforms and the restriction of hyperfunctions are also neatly treated in our framework.
+This is a direct consequence of our expression of the spectral map, which is simply a morphism of relative Dolbeault cohomologies induced from the restriction of differential forms.
+Such operations as the external product of hyperforms, the restriction of hyperfunctions and the fiber integration of hyperforms are also treated in our framework.
+In Section \ref{secembdist}, we give an explicit embedding morphism of distributions into the space of hyper\fcn s in our context (Theorem \ref{thm:formula_embedding}), as mentioned above.

 In Appendix \ref{appen:A}, we show the compatibility of the boundary value morphisms between our construction and the original functorial one in \cite{Skk} and \cite{KS}.